 - These muffle sound better than hollow-core doors.

 - Constructed with wood boards that make up the outside of the door and sandwich a honeycomb or gridwork core of wood material.

-- Less expensive, lighter and easier to handle than a real wood door.
+- Hollow core doors are more budget friendly, lighter and easier to handle than a real wood door.

 - Masonite and hardboards are also used for interior doors and feature a flat surface that is easier to paint.

 - Vinyl doors are available as a cost-effective option for sliding doors.

 - If you need a door that leads to a garage or attic, you may be required to install a door comprised of fire-resistant materials (consult your local building codes).

 - Glass doors bring in light and make rooms feel larger.
 They are ideal for hallways and sunroom doors.

 Slab Doors vs. Prehung Doors